mel-project/docs.melproject.org/staking-guide/README.md

 ## What is staking?

-Themelio is considered a "proof-of-stake" blockchain because people can "stake" their money (SYM) on staker nodes.
+Mel is considered a "proof-of-stake" blockchain because people can "stake" their money (SYM) on staker nodes.

 ### What do staker nodes do?

-Staker nodes directly participate in Themelio's consensus process, or **deciding what data goes onto the blockchain.** These nodes are the ultimate guardians of Themelio's security.&#x20;
+Staker nodes directly participate in Mel's consensus process, or **deciding what data goes onto the blockchain.** These nodes are the ultimate guardians of Mel's security.&#x20;

 Staker nodes accrue SYM, which is locked up on-chain, in exchange for a proportional amount of voting power.
 Once 2/3 of the on-chain votes agree on the same block, a **quorum** is reached, and a block is then confirmed and officially added to the blockchain.

 ### Why should I stake?

-* You will be contributing to the security of the network by validating blocks
+- You will be contributing to the security of the network by validating blocks
-* :moneybag: You will accrue rewards for staking :moneybag:&#x20;
+- :moneybag: You will accrue rewards for staking :moneybag:&#x20;

 ## Getting started with staking